 In summary good nutrition and husbandry of the mare goes a long way in helping shape your future champion.
 Any problems which do arise during or after foaling should be treated immediately as this will give the best results and the best possibility of a successful outcome and rebredding of the mare.

-Hoof abcesses, dental care, hairy caterpillars and abortions, equine dental disease and more...
+Hoof abcesses, head shaking, colic, hairy caterpillars and abortions and more...
 Learn more...